baggerspion/therealpadams.github.io/_posts/2017-02-01-crate-grafana.md

 Typically I would want to produce/watch numerous drafts like this before publishing.

-I wonder what the final version looks like.
+I wonder what the final version will look like.